Marriage Of Sultan-ul-Ashiqeen Najib Ur Rehman

 Sultan Mohammad Asghar Ali named the youngest Daughter

-Fatimah Najib is a student and has sworn oath of allegiance at her father’s hand as well.
-Not to forget, she is also a part of the social media wing.
+Fatimah Najib swore oath of allegiance on the hands of Sultan-ul-Ashiqeen as well.
+She is also a part of the social media wing.
 Mainly, her duty is to post literary slides on Facebook and Instagram to spread the message of Faqr.
+She has also translated Sultan-ul-Ashiqeen’s book Faqr-e-Iqbal in English and regularly translates the Urdu blogs into English language to be posted on the websites.